 VISITATION UPDATE!
 DCHS IS NOT CLOSING!

-DCHS is temporarily closed to the public for inventory and collections management.
-AT THIS TIME, DCHS IS NOT ACCEPTING RESEARCH REQUEST.
-For more information, email firstname.lastname@example.org or call 610-359-0832.
+DCHS is currently undergoing inventory and collection management.
+At this time DCHS will accept limited research requests.
+For more information, email email@example.com or call 610-359-0832.

 The mission of Delaware County Historical Society (DCHS) is to collect, protect and preserve the history and culture of Delaware County, PA making it accessible to all by providing strong educational outreach.